imyller/node-fs-exists-nodeback/README.md

 The `fs-exist-nodeback` module polyfills `fs.exists` so that it remains backward compatible with the original Node.js callback style while simultaneously adding transparent support for nodeback-style callback functions.

-Internal file-system level features or functionality of `fs.exists` are not modified in any way.
+Internal system level features or functionality of `fs.exists` are not modified in any way.

 ## Installation